Backup Best Practices for MSPs

 - Keep one of the media in offsite data storage.

-Running local and cloud backup routines at the same time places a heavy load on network bandwidth and system resources.
+Running local and cloud backup routines at the same time place a heavy load on network bandwidth and system resources.
 To decrease the workload on a server or a user machine, look for a hybrid backup solution.

 Backup Best Practices for Different IT Systems

 File servers contain a lot of crucial data and are typically the biggest source of backup upload volume.
-But you can achieve optimal data transfer by following a few recommendations:
+But you can achieve optimal data transfer by following a few backup recommendations:

 - Divide the server disk into different partitions: Assign 30 – 50 GB to the operating system, and then create a different partition for storing the data.
 Since system files mostly remain unaltered after the initial configuration, it’s a good idea to separate them from working data.

 - Back up the system partition using image-level backup, which is convenient for recovery.
 The use of the Synthetic Full Backup feature will diminish the time required to perform this type of backup.

 - For the data partition, use the file-level plan with the Block-Level Backup option enabled.
 This will help to skip unmodified files and accelerate the upload process.
 Make block-level updates every night.